 The Waste Hierarchy

-The strategy will apply the waste hierarchy as depicted below.
-The waste hierarchy can help us think about the impacts of programs, policies, initiatives or processes by identifying whether their impacts contribute to outcomes at a higher or lower level of the hierarchy.
+Making sure waste ends up in the right spot starts in our homes and businesses.
+It takes all of us to make an impact.
+Throughout the strategy, we considered and applied the waste hierarchy as depicted below.
+The waste hierarchy helped us think about whether the impacts of programs, policies, initiatives or processes would contribute to outcomes at a higher or lower level of the hierarchy.

 Refuse: To make choices that prevent the generation of waste.